-Anne-Marie Keane moved to Vail from Massachusetts where she held a number of executive positions at Staples, including Vice President of Global Communications.
+Anne-Marie KeaneAnne-Marie Keane moved to Vail from Massachusetts where she held a number of executive positions at Staples including Vice President of Global Communications.
 Among many other things, she helped the company launch its first Ecommerce Website in 1998.
-An expert in marketing and strategy, she heads the VMS Marketing Committee and also serves as the Chairman of the Board of Dance Assist.
+An expert in marketing and strategy, she serves as a trustee of the Vail Valley Foundation in addition to being the Chair of the Board at VMS.
 Born and raised in Southern California, she studied geography at Dartmouth and was a competitive sailor.
 After completing her MBA at Harvard, she founded Harvard Business School’s Network of Women Alumnae and led the fund raising efforts of her Dartmouth Class to build Habitat for Humanity homes in New Hampshire.
-She lives in Vail, and has four children at VMS who are also competitive skiers training with Ski and Snowboard Club Vail.
+She lives in Vail and has two children at VMS and two who are alumni.

-David Bentley is a retired International Captain for American Airlines.
+David Bentley, SecretaryDavid Bentley is a retired international captain for American Airlines.
 He has a degree in Advertising and Journalism from the University of Florida and is a member of the Mensa Society.
-He is a former U.S. Air Force pilot and veteran of the Vietnam war.
-He has lived in the Vail valley since 1978 and most recently was the president of the Cordillera Transition Corporation and the Cordillera Property Owners Association.
+He is a former U.S. Air Force pilot and veteran of the Vietnam War.
+He has lived in the Vail Valley since 1978 and is a past president of the Cordillera Property Owners Association and current president of the Cordillera Metro District.
 He also serves on the Advisory Board of Yankee Pacific, an aviation investment and business development company.
 David's son attends VMS.

-Charlene Chen moved from to Vail from New York City where she had previously worked in finance.
+Charlene ChenCharlene Chen moved to Vail from New York City where she had previously worked in finance.
 Originally from New Jersey, she studied Economics and Art History at Stanford and has an MBA from Wharton.
-She has two children at VMS.
+She has one child at VMS.

-Michele Evans is one of the owners of Evans Chaffee Construction Group, a general contractor in Vail Valley, specializing in high end residential and commercial construction.
-Her company has been awarded Vail Valley Partnership Business of the Year twice.
-She has served on the boards of Mountain Montessori school, Avon Affordable Housing, and The Alternative Board.
-From Gladstone, New Jersey, she studied architecture at the University of Virginia and civil engineering at Stanford.
+Michele EvansMichele Evans is one of the owners of Evans Chaffee Construction Group, a general contracting company in the Vail Valley specializing in high end residential and commercial construction.
+Her company has twice been awarded the Vail Valley Partnership Business of the Year distinction.
+Michele has served on the boards of Mountain Montessori School, Avon Affordable Housing, and The Alternative Board.
+Originally from Gladstone, New Jersey, she studied architecture at the University of Virginia and Civil Engineering at Stanford.
 She lives in East Vail and has one daughter at VMS and two daughters, VMS alumnae, in college.

-Richard Geisman is the Chief Financial Officer of Aspen Grove Capital, LLC, a family office located in Avon, CO.
+Richard Geisman, Co-TreasurerRichard Geisman is the Chief Financial Officer of Aspen Grove Capital, LLC, a family office located in Avon, CO.
 Geisman is responsible for banking relationships, financial reporting, internal and external compliance and takes a leadership role within the public investments of the family office.
 In 2012, Geisman and his family moved to Avon from Los Angeles.
-He has two daughters, one of whom attends VMS and trains full time with Ski and Snowboard Club Vail through the VMS/SSCV partnership.
+He has two daughters, one of whom graduated from VMS in 2017.

-Sally Johnston has deep roots in education.
-She has been involved with VMS since since moving here in 1976 and prior to that held a diverse range of positions from Kindergarten teacher to university professor.
+Sally JohnstonSally Johnston has deep roots in education.
+She has been involved with VMS since moving here in 1976 and prior to that held a diverse range of positions from kindergarten teacher to university professor.
 After receiving her Bachelor’s degree from the Crane School of Music, she went on to do graduate work at Boston University, Boston College, and Harvard.
 She served as the head of the Education Department of the Judge Baker Children’s Center (an arm of the Harvard Medical School) and taught in the Department of Child Psychiatry at University of Oklahoma.
-She is on the board of Third Way in Denver and is a mentor at the Mapleton Expeditionary School of the Arts in Denver, which was founded by her son, Colorado State Senator Michael Johnston.
-Sally is the owner and operator of the Christiana Lodge in Vail and has two sons, John and Michael, who graduated from VMS.
+She is on the board of Third Way in Denver and is a mentor at the Mapleton Expeditionary School of the Arts in Denver, which was founded by her son, former Colorado State Senator Michael Johnston.
+Sally is the owner and operator of the Christiania Lodge in Vail and has two sons, John and Michael, who both graduated from VMS.

-Joshua Lautenberg is the owner of Engel & Völkers real estate in Vail Village.
-He serves on the board of Eagle County’s Open Space Advisory Committee and enjoys the countless recreational opportunities of such areas.
-From Montclair, New Jersey, he graduated from Hobart and William Smith Colleges, and now lives in Edwards.
+Joshua Lautenberg, ChairJoshua Lautenberg is the owner of Engel & Völkers Real Estate in Vail Village.
+He serves on the board of Eagle County’s Open Space Advisory Committee and enjoys the countless recreational opportunities of the area.
+From Montclair, New Jersey, he graduated from Hobart and William Smith Colleges and now lives in Edwards.
 He has one child at VMS and one VMS graduate in college.